Atrial fibrillation: Medications

 Several medications are associated with an increased risk of developing atrial fibrillation.
 Few studies have examined this phenomenon, and the exact incidence of medication-induced atrial fibrillation is unknown.
 Medications that are commonly associated with an increased risk of developing atrial fibrillation include dobutamine and the chemotherapy agent cisplatin.
-Agents associated with a moderately increased risk include nonsteroidal anti-inflammatory drugs (e.g., ibuprofen), bisphosphonates, and other chemotherapeutic agents such as melphalan, interleukin 2, and anthracyclines.
+Agents associated with a moderately increased risk include nonsteroidal anti-inflammatory drugs (such as ibuprofen), bisphosphonates, and other chemotherapeutic agents such as melphalan, interleukin-2, and anthracyclines.
 Other medications that rarely increase the risk of developing atrial fibrillation include adenosine, aminophylline, corticosteroids, ivabradine, ondansetron, and antipsychotics.
 This form of atrial fibrillation occurs in people of all ages but is most common in the elderly, in those with other atrial fibrillation risk factors, and after heart surgery.

 Pathophysiology

 The normal electrical conduction system of the heart allows electrical impulses generated by the heart's own pacemaker (the sinoatrial node) to spread to and stimulate the muscular layer of the heart (myocardium) in both the atria and the ventricles.
-When the myocardium is stimulated it contracts, and if this occurs in an orderly manner allows blood to be pumped to the body.
+When the myocardium is stimulated, it contracts, and if this occurs in an orderly manner allows blood to be pumped to the body.
 In AF, the normal regular electrical impulses generated by the sinoatrial node are overwhelmed by disorganized electrical waves, usually originating from the roots of the pulmonary veins.
 These disorganized waves conduct intermittently through the atrioventricular node, leading to irregular activation of the ventricles that generate the heartbeat.